NiklasPeterson/github-flow/README.md

 ![5](5.png)

-Once we have tested everything in the staging env we can now create a PR from sprint_x to the main/master branch. if all our tests are successful, you can deploy your changes to verify them in production.
+Once we have tested everything in the staging env we can now create a PR from sprint/x to the main/master branch. if all our tests are successful, you can deploy your changes to verify them in production.
 If your branch causes issues, you can roll it back by deploying the existing main branch into production.